Class AstronomicalCalendar

 getLocalMeanTime

-A method that returns local mean time (LMT) time converted to regular clock time for the number of hours (0.0 to 23.999...) passed to this method.
+A method that returns local mean time (LMT) time converted to regular clock time for the local wall-clock time passed to this method.
 This time is adjusted from standard time to account for the local latitude.
 The 360° of the globe divided by 24 calculates to 15° per hour with 4 minutes per degree, so at a longitude of 0 , 15, 30 etc... noon is at exactly 12:00pm.
 Lakewood, N.J., with a longitude of -74.222, is 0.7906 away from the closest multiple of 15 at -75°.
 This is multiplied by 4 clock minutes (per degree) to yield 3 minutes and 7 seconds for a noon time of 11:56:53am.
 This method is not tied to the theoretical 15° time zones, but will adjust to the actual time zone and Daylight saving time to return LMT.- Parameters:

-- the Date representing the local mean time (LMT) for the number of hours passed in.
-In Lakewood, NJ, passing 12 (noon) will return 11:56:50am.
+Instantrepresenting the local mean time (LMT) for the time passed in.
+In Lakewood, NJ, passing noon will return 11:56:50am. - See Also:

 - See Also: